tcltk/tcl/doc/markdown/lset.md

 If *index* is equal to the number of elements in *$varName*, then the given element is appended to the list.

-The interpretation of each simple *index* value is the same as for the command **string index**, supporting simple index arithmetic and indices relative to the end of the list.
+The interpretation of each simple *index* value is the same as for the command [string index][string], supporting simple index arithmetic and indices relative to the end of the list.

 If additional *index* arguments are supplied, then each argument is used in turn to address an element within a sublist designated by the previous indexing operation, allowing the script to alter elements in sublists (or append elements to sublists).
 The command,